RobertBeckebans/RBDOOM-3-BFG/README.txt

 		Japanese: 208208
 Combining the contents of both depots will provide the necessary game files for the engine.

+Alternatively, also using the Linux version of Steam, creating the file appmanifest_208200.acf with the following contents:
+	"AppState"
+    	{
+      		"AppID"  "APPID"
+      		"Universe" "1"
+      		"StateFlags" "1026"
+	 }
+And then restarting Steam will prompt Doom 3 BFG edition to start downloading.
+You will be able to monitor download progress as though it were a normal game.

 Anyway:

 1. Install Doom 3 BFG in Steam (Windows version), make sure it's getting